 - A verification failure is signalled by throwing a

 The authorizing directive is ready – we can now place it in our

 UserRoutesdefinition like this:

 Testing the results

-First, try sending the request from the unsecured component – if you recall, we’re not attaching the authorization header in this instance.
+Firstly, try sending the request from the unsecured component – if you recall, we’re not attaching the authorization header in this instance.

 So far so good, just what we’d expect.
-Now go to the secured component (logging in again if necessary) and try resending the request – voilà, works just as it did before!
+Now go to the secured component (logging in again if necessary) and try resending the request.
+Voilà, works just as it did before!

 Open the Network tab of your browser’s Developer Tools and locate the request to the

-users endpoint (you’ll probably see two of them – the first one is the preflight OPTIONS request for CORS, we’re interested in the second one) – if you’re not using some ancient browser, you should have the option to copy the request as cURL.
+users endpoint (you’ll probably see two of them – the first one is the preflight OPTIONS request for CORS, we’re interested in the second one) – if you’re not using some ancient browser, you should have an option to copy the request as cURL.